rtaph/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10765
 ```

-The median number of steps is 10766 and the median is 10765.
+The mean number of steps is 10766 and the median is 10765.

 ## What is the average daily activity pattern?